phbasler/BSMPT/README.md

 ## Executables
 BSMPT provides multiple executables.
 Here we give a quick overview of them.
 For every executable you can call them with the `--help` option to get an overview of possible input parameters.

+Additionally, every executable has the option to set the `--json=/path/to/your/file.json` which contains a json string with the parameters you can set through the CLI.
+This can be useful if you want to store the parameters you used for a given call.
+Please beware that all paths in the json file are considered relative to the current working directory and not to the location of the json file.
+Examples can be found in `example/JSON`.

 For the following examples the C2HDM with the example/C2HDM_Input.dat file is used.

 ### BSMPT